eshwen/SemivisibleJets/README.md

 - Figure out how to change dark quarks to spin-1/2 in MadGraph model files.
 Find out if that will affect decays or anything.
 - Find out if changing the masses of the particles in MadGraph model files will change, e.g., parameters in decays.py or any other files.
 - Whenever I change/update things, remember to update the README as well
+- See if I still need to do the confinement scale rescaling